 - The actual amount of support to be awarded each year will be determined by the Director of Research during the budgeting process.
 Recipients of these funds will be expected to adhere to the amount awarded.

 - The funds will come from the lab overhead pool, and any balance at the end of the year will be forfeited.

 - Funds may be used for travel of a general nature (such as to attend a scientific conference).
-On return from the trip, the Scientist or Oceanographer Emeritus is required to send a report about the trip to the Manager of Government Regulations, Challenger House, MS #14.
+On return from the trip, the Scientist or Oceanographer Emeritus is required to send (or email) a report about the trip to the Manager of Government Regulations, Challenger House, MS #14 and copy the report to his/her Department Admin and to the Research Administratior DOR.

 - Requests for support must be renewed every three years.

 The process for initiating these funds requires a memo from the Department Chair to the Executive Vice President and/or the Director of Research.
 The memo should include mention of space needs and a request for the funds justified on the basis of the person’s mentoring role and interactions with colleagues at WHOI.
 A very brief statement from the Scientist or Oceanographer Emeritus should be attached describing his or her research plans.
 In the case of a newly appointed Emeritus (within first 3 years), a copy of the research plans from the appointment folder will be sufficient.